-Forms can be changed as long as the study version is in development.
+Generally, forms should only be changed in a development version.
 That can be seen in the Form builder as shown below.
 When a version is in development, the red message below will not appear when that version is selected in the highlighted area:

 If the highlighted area in the image above has no other choices, you will need to create a new version to develop.
 After doing so, that new version will appear as an option in the area shown above.
 Selecting the new version will ensure you are not working on the live study.
-However, it is important to keep track of any changes made to forms.
+However, for future reference and study documentation, it is still important to keep track of any changes made to forms.

 As long as the version is only in development, form changes and behavior can be tested on any Administrative site.

 Version override is an added function which allows builders to make changes to a published study version that is currently live in the study.
 For example, perhaps some fields just need to be moved around or resized, or a spelling error needs correcting.
 Version override is intended for these types of minor changes.

 When the version override option is checked, a message of caution will display indicating that any changes made will immediately propagate on the live study.

 IMPORTANT: Changes made in override mode, should also be made to subsequent versions separately if there is any chance that subjects will migrated off that version to a later one.
 Otherwise the changes made will not appear on the later versions.
 Additionally, while the system allows flexibility to change conditional logic and choices in choice fields, it is imperative to understand how making those types of changes will impact data or forms which may have already been validated.